 THC and CBD are both cannabinoids extracted from the cannabis plant.
 However, the two compounds have vastly different effects.
 THC is psychoactive, meaning it alters your mind and nervous system function.
 This can inhibit your sobriety, or in other words, cause the “high” that most people associate with cannabis.

 CBD, on the other hand, is non-psychoactive.
 Although it provides many healing properties like other cannabinoids, it does not alter your mindset at all.
-Overall, it is considered to have relatively lower side effects than THC.
+Overall, it is considered by health experts to have relatively lower side effects than THC.

 The effects of THC typically make up the main source of stereotypes surrounding all cannabis and hemp products.
 However, almost all of the CBD products you will see on the market have no more than trace amounts of THC, and do not cause the same “high” as marijuana.